hiamthach/art-tattoo-be/README.md

 - **Role Picker** Displaying the customer's account information on the system.
 - **Show List Booking** Show list booking
 - **Update Booking** Updating booking.
+- **Add Service** Allowing the customer to leave feedback on a specific product or the overall service provided.